-It is, however, not too rigid on your blades as to scratch or damages them.
+It is, however, not too rigid on your blades to scratch or damages them.

 The second type is plastic polishing media.
 Synthetic media is less rigid than porcelain polishing media.

-It is nowadays popularly used because of its non-cracking and non-chipping feature.
+It is nowadays popularly used because of its non-cracking and non-chipping features.